hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 10
 ### Why Do we need the community and Google?
 (4 of 4)
+Advanced: compiling micr0controller code from the browser! <br><br>

+It’s good to remember Atwood’s Law: any application that can be written in JavaScript will eventually be written in JavaScript.

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>

+Do we even need a microcontroller IDE?
+Can the code be written client-side or an image be saved and flashed directly to the microcontroller?

  <ol>
   <li></li>